 B. Change of Course Code or Course Title

 1. From time to time, changes to the administrative requirements of a course (such as the need to change a course title to meet government requirements or a change to the funding/scholarship arrangements associated with a course) can only be facilitated by changing the course code or course title.
 Such changes do not affect the course requirements or learning outcomes of that course.

 2. Where proposals are being submitted to address administrative requirements and there are no variations to the course requirements and learning outcomes of the courses, the degree awarding faculty may request an exemption from the usual documentation requirements by writing to the Chair of Education Committee and the President of Academic Board.
 Where an exemption is granted, the faculty must provide a memo to Education Committee and Academic Board, which outlines the administrative need, how the proposal is consistent with educational priorities and resource requirements of the University and address key risk points such as budgetary implications and student load requirements.

 C. President-led Campus Initiated Proposals

 1. New courses, major amendments to courses or disestablishment of courses may be initiated from President-led campuses (ie, Gippsland, Sunway Malaysia and South Africa).
 Such proposals must follow the university accreditation process through the relevant degree awarding faculty (as above).
-In addition, proposals must be endorsed by the appropriate campus advisory group and the respective campus Board prior to submission to Faculty Board and the University Education Committee.
+In addition, proposals must be endorsed by the appropriate campus advisory group and the respective campus Board prior to submission to the Dean and the University Education Committee.
 The proposal must include a properly structured business plan, a costing schedule and commentary on the economics of the proposal (see attached flowcharts for further information).
 The campus must obtain any necessary government approvals or registrations prior to course commencement.

 2. At the Sunway campus, the Course Accreditation Business Rule must also be followed.